Midwest Masterpiece: Ohio Star Quilt Block Tutorial

 For our 9" finished sample Ohio Star, the Center of our QST is 1-3/4" and is trimmed to 3-1/2" square.

-Shown below the 1-3/4" mark on the ruler (both vertical and horizontal) is positioned right on top of the intersection of all seams in the center.
+Shown below, the 1-3/4" mark on the ruler (both vertical and horizontal) is positioned right on top of the intersection of all seams in the center.

 Trim your QST

-Flip the unit and repeat these trimming steps so that your QST equals the 'Trim QST to' size from the chart above.
+Repeat these trimming steps so that your QST equals the 'Trim QST to' size from the chart above.
 Repeat for the remaining three units.

-Step 3: Assemble the Ohio Star quilt block
+🧩Stitch your Ohio Star quilt block together

 Lay out the cut patches and stitched QSTs into rows making sure the 'star points' point to the outside edges of the block.